wotamann/vuetify-form-base/README.md

 * Vue-Component
 * integrates UI framework Vuetify with responsive Layout and Support of Grid
-* Use a lot of Vuetify Control & Input types inclusive available API-Props
+* Use a lot of Vuetify Control & Input types inclusive most of available API-Props
 * Get full configurable Forms based on Schema Definition
-* Edit plain or deep nested objects including Arrays, without the Need to flatten it
+* Edit plain or deep nested objects including Arrays, without the need to flatten it
-* Get a Full reactive Result
+* Get a full, reactive Result
 * Listen on 'Resize', 'Focus', 'Input', 'Click', 'Swipe' and 'Update' Events
 * Use Slots to pass Header and Footer into a Control.
 Or replace a Control by Slot
 * Configurable CSS Style

 ---
+## Whats New

+#### Version 0.1.4

+- File Input added (type:'file')
+- Pickers for Color, Date and Time added/adapted (type:'color|date|time')

+#### Version 0.1.3

+- type 'list' and 'array' added

+---
 ## Dependencies

 Vue >= 2.4

-Vuetify >= 1.4
+Vuetify >= 2.0

-Lodash > 4.0
+Lodash > 4.15

 ---
 ## Similar Projects